Planning to travel during COVID-19: step by step

 If your destination or transport provider requires it, have the following ready when you check in to your flight:

 - your negative COVID-19 test results.

-Your transport operator can refuse to allow you on board if
+Your transport provider can refuse to allow you on board if:

 - you're showing symptoms of COVID-19